Medicare vs. Medicaid: Are They the Same Thing?

 Like other aspects of Medicaid, your costs in this program will vary depending on where you live.
 Check your state Medicaid program for more information and to apply for Medicaid.

 Can you have both Medicare and Medicaid?

 Yes, it’s possible to have both Medicare and Medicaid.
-People who receive both Medicare and Medicaid benefits are called dual eligible.
-Many insurance companies provide Medicare Advantage plans, called D-SNPs (Special Needs Plans for Dual Eligibles), for people in this situation.
+People who receive both Medicare and Medicaid benefits, usually low-income seniors, are called dual eligible.
+Many insurance companies provide Medicare Advantage plans, called D-SNPs (Special Needs Plans for Dual Eligible), for people in this situation.
 If you have both types of benefits, Medicare will pay first.